MetaMask/mm-docs-v2/snaps/tutorials/gas-estimates.md

 If you change the method name, make sure to change the method name in `/packages/snap/src/index.ts` to match.

-Once you've made these changes, you can
-[publish your snap to npm](../how-to/develop-a-snap.md#publish-your-snap).
+Once you've made all necessary changes, you can [publish your snap to npm](../how-to/develop-a-snap.md#publish-your-snap).